jordibc/mapelia/readme.rst

     -h, --help            show this help message and exit -n NAME, --name NAME  output file (if empty, it is generated from the image file name) (default: )
-    --number NUMBER       split by leaving a given number of triangles in the first file (default: 0)
+    --zcut ZCUT           z value of the cutting xy-plane (default: 0) --number NUMBER       split by leaving a given number of triangles in the first file (default: 0)
     --overwrite           do not check if the output files already exist